 Feedback from customers is the most immediate and effective way WorkCover WA can analyse public perception of its performance.
 The Customer First Feedback System forms part of WorkCover WA’s commitment to continuously improve services to customers and the community.

-WorkCover WA’s Customer First Feedback System complies with the Australian Standard on Complaints Handling (AS 10002-2006) and the Public Sector Commission Circular 2009-27: Complaints Handling.
+WorkCover WA’s Customer First Feedback System complies with the Australian/New Zealand Standard on Guidelines for complaint management in organisations (AS/NZS 10002:2014).
 It provides customers with an avenue to deliver positive or negative feedback about the Agency’s services, decisions, procedures, policies and facilities.

 This feedback process increases WorkCover WA’s understanding of customer needs and expectations and identifies opportunities for organisational improvements.
 Customer feedback is reported regularly to the Agency’s Corporate Executive for discussion and trend identification.